marp-team/marp-cli/docs/bespoke-template/transitions.md

 marp --bespoke.transition=false markdown.md
 ```

-This option is also useful when using [a custom engine](../../README.md#functional-engine) that has supported `transition` custom local directive for another approach.
+This option is also useful when using [a customized engine](../../README.md#functional-engine) that has supported `transition` custom local directive for another approach.

-### Reduce transition by a viewer
+### Reduce transitions by a viewer

 _Even if the slide author used transitions,_ every viewer do not always prefer to see dizzy animations.
 [Reducing motion is important especially for people with vestibular disorders.](https://www.w3.org/WAI/WCAG21/Understanding/animation-from-interactions.html)